The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 When the valley of Hinnom was a garbage dump, fires

 burned there continually.
-It is thus not surprising that the words unquenchable fire, eternal fire
+It is, therefore, not surprising that words like unquenchable fire, eternal

-and furnace of fire are associated with the usage of the word gehenna.
+fire and furnace of fire came to be associated with the usage of the word gehenna.

 In the New Testament, that compound word "gehenna" is